-In this guide we’ll teach you how to get more Snapchat friends (or Snapchat followers, if you prefer).
-No fluff or tired tactics here—these tips actually work.
+Learn how to get more Snapchat friends (or Snapchat followers, if you prefer).
+No fluff or tired tactics in this guide—these tips really work.

-How to get more Snapchat friends: 14 tips and tactics
+How to get more Snapchat Friends: 15 tips that really work

 1. Have a clear Snapchat strategy

 Efforts to grow your Snapchat following may fall short if they’re not supported by a comprehensive social media marketing strategy.

 Your Snapchat marketing strategy should include:

 - Marketing objectives.
 Discovering how to get more Snapchat followers will be one of your marketing objectives.
 But maybe you have other goals, like web conversions, sales, or video views.
 A good strategy will encompass all of these goals with simple solutions.

 - Target audience.
 It’s important to know who your prospective Snapchat friends are and what they’re interested in.

 - Brand story.
 What branded story do you want to share?
 Any given campaign should have a cohesive concept or storyline for Snappers to follow.

 - Brand look.
 Along the same lines, your marketing campaign should be unified aesthetically.
 Choose appropriate themes, imagery, typefaces, and colors to complement your brand story.